 Leader writer, Daily Telegraph, during university vacations

-Non-Executive Director of The Scott Trust, owner of The Guardian and The Observer.
-Chair of the Investment Committee, overseeing the £1bn endowment.
+Non-Executive Director of Guardian Media Group and Chair of the Investment Committee of The Scott Trust, owner of The Guardian and The Observer, overseeing the £1.2bn endowment.

 Non-Executive Director of The Merchants Trust, a 130-year-old, £600m FTSE-quoted investment trust.